Getting Started Guide

 After you select the manifest file, your web page should appear in the dashboard zone!

-- For information about debugging your extension, see Debug Extensions in Tableau Desktop and Debug Extensions in Tableau Server and Tableau Online.
+- For information about debugging your extension, see Debug Extensions in Tableau Desktop and Debug Extensions in Tableau Server and Tableau Cloud.

 - You can also use the Tableau log files to identify issues, see Use Log files to Troubleshoot Dashboard Extensions.